-Greek Lamb Shanks
+Braised Greek Lamb Shanks with Tomato and Red Wine

-This recipe comes from the greek side of my girlfriend’s family and has been passed down through the family over the years.
+This recipe comes from the Greek side of my girlfriend’s family and has been passed down through the family over the years.
 It was originally found in an old Greek Orthodox church cookbook.
-Whenever we harvest lamb on the farm, it’s a tradition to save all the shanks to give to my girlfriend’s sister just so she can make her greek lamb shanks.
+Whenever we harvest lamb on the farm, it’s a tradition to save all the shanks to give to my girlfriend’s sister just so she can make her Greek lamb shanks.
 It’s a meal that the whole family looks forward to every year.

 It’s a really simple recipe: all you need is a large braising or baking dish, a good can of tomatoes, a stick or two of cinnamon, and, like most shank recipes, a good amount of time set aside to slowly cook the shanks into a tender, delicious meal.
 The recipe makes a generous amount of rich, tomato gravy, and reheats very well.